-Follow the progress of the Minnesota Council on Disability’s (MCD) legislative initiatives at the State Capitol through updates from Public Policy Director Trevor Turner.
+Follow the progress of the Minnesota Council on Disability’s (MCD) legislative initiatives at the State Capitol through updates from our public policy team.

 On this page: